jonerrr/mailcow-alias-extension/README.md

 ## Disclaimer

 This is not complete.
-Once it is, hopefully it will be on the Chrome and Firefox extension stores.
+Once it is, it will (hopefully) be on the Chrome and Firefox extension stores.